 Also, it is important to note that the installer application is deleted during the upgrade process, so if you want to keep the file for use on multiple computers, you might want to consider creating a bootable install disk by following the instructions under Performing a Clean Installation below.

-So you’ve backed up your data, bought Mountain Lion on the App Store and downloaded it.
+So you’ve backed up your data, bought OS X Mountain Lion on the App Store and downloaded it.
 When it’s finished downloading it should automatically run.
 Otherwise, you can find the installer (“Install OS X Mountain Lion.app”) in your Applications folder.

 Apple has made the upgrade process as simple as possible.
 It’s just a matter of following the prompts in the window – clicking “Continue”, agreeing to the End User License Agreement (EULA), and choosing which drive you want to install Mountain Lion on (the default option, and the option that the vast majority of people will want to do, is to use the current system drive, usually titled “Macintosh HD”).